slowernews/wisdom-tldr/README.md

 Management is about communication.<br>
 Being a boss requires to be equal parts manager and psychotherapist.

-> *'Instead of generalizing and saying «management is useless» it's more correct to say «bad management is counterproductive».'*
+> *'Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».'*

 > *'Spend 1 hour a day just talking to your people and everything will be OK.'*